danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 ### Semi-structured interviews

 To build empathy with the users, I conducted semi-structured interviews in an informal manner.
-In able to ensure that I had adequate energy to give the discussion my full capacity of creativity and thoughtfulness to listening and asking followup questions, I limited myself to conducting at maximum two interviews per day.

 According to @crabtreeDoingDesignEthnography2012, interviews should ideally be conducted in the flow of work, but since new IT investments were not a routine part of most employees\' daily work outside of the IT department, it was not feasible to talk with employees in the midst of making new investments.
 Thus, the interviews were conducted in a \"decontextualised\" fashion.

 In total, 12 employees were interviewed, selected based on a list of contacts provided by the author\'s contact person in Vejle's IT department.
 The list included decision-makers from all six administrations of the municipality.
 Each employee on the list was assigned assigned a pseudonym and identification number by which they were identified in my notes, never using their true names.